flowtaleai/copier-python-uv/README.md

    Do not provide the `--skip-answered` flag if you want to change some of the original answers.

-2. Run `poetry lock` to regenerate the poetry lock file given that the `pyproject.toml` may have been updated
+2. Run `uv lock` to regenerate the uv lock file given that the `pyproject.toml` may have been updated
-3. Run `poetry install`  to update the project dependencies
+3. Run `uv sync`  to update the project dependencies

 ### Copier parameters